theislab/hadge/README.md

 If you want to use Souporcell later, you should also download the singularity image in the project directory with the command `singularity pull shub://wheaton5/souporcell`.

-To run the pipeline, we need to prepare the input data and set the configuration file correctly.
+To run the pipeline, you need to prepare the input data and set the configuration file correctly.

 ## **Data preparation**
 The input data depends heavily on the demultiplexing tools.
 In the following table, you will find the minimal input data required by different tools.